ianwdunlop/ci-cd-versioning/README.md

 Overview of the images, their use cases, and the usage of the scripts they contain.

 ### Common
-Available at `registry.mdcatapult.io/informatics/docker-images/ci:common` and based on `ubuntu:20.04`, this image contains base scripts which are useful for the release process of all languages.
+Available at `registry.mdcatapult.io/informatics/docker-images/ci` and based on `debian:buster`, this image contains base scripts which are useful for the release process of all languages.
 It is preinstalled with some apt packages to meet the dependencies of the scripts.
 The following scripts are included:

 #### `parse-common-flags.sh`
 Parses flags that are common to all `release.sh` scripts and exports appropriate environment variables.
 The supported flags are:
-* `-r --rebase [branch]` specify a branch to rebase onto (optional, default none).
+* `-r --rebase [branch]` specify a branch to rebase onto (optional, rebase will still point to `develop` or `dev` if missing).
 This sets the `REBASE_BRANCH` environment variable.
 * `-u --uploads` file glob for files to add to the release.
 The files **MUST** be present before running any `release.sh` scripts.
 This sets the `UPLOADS` environment